SkylineCommunications/dataminer-docs-connectors/connector/doc/Harmonic_VOS.md

 # Harmonic VOS

-This connector retrieves monitoring information from the Harmonic VOS application, which runs on Amazon Web Services.
+This connector retrieves monitoring information from the Harmonic VOS and XOS application, which runs on Amazon Web Services.

 It allows you to monitor the services, sources, and destinations, as well as logs, notifications, and Origin Engine info.

 A Visio file is provided with the connector to group data and allow easy navigation.

+## Important
+If you do not have RF cards, please disable these routes in API Endpoint Status
+- /vos-api/platform-config/v1/systemInfo
+- /vos-api/platform-config/v1/networks
+- /vos-api/platform-config/v1/rfMonitorings
+- /vos-api/platform-config/v1/rfStatistics
+- /vos-api/platform-config/v1/rfSettings

 ## About